 There's much to see here.
 So, take your time, look around, and learn all there is to know about this very unique product.
 This page is for Farmers to find out more about the Farmers Gardeners Beehive built specifically for you guys.

-Pollination comes from: bought bumblebees in boxes or by luck from wild bugs.
+Where do you get your polinaitors?
+Bought bumblebees or by luck from wild bugs.

 Reduce the total reliance on bumblebees in boxes

 Increase Honey Bee number without suppressing existing pollinators.